Choose where you compete

 👉 All data submitted will be treated in the strictest confidence.
 If necessary, we can anonymise sensitive information - such as client names or jurisdictions - when publishing the shortlist.

-This award recognises a solution that has effectively helped detect, prevent, or reduce fraud — either by using Open Banking-powered technology, or by protecting the Open Banking ecosystem itself.
+This award recognises a solution that has effectively helped detect, prevent, or reduce fraud – either by using Open Banking tools, APIs, or data, or by protecting the integrity of Open Banking-enabled services and infrastructure.

 Entries are invited from technology providers, financial institutions, or collaborative initiatives that have implemented a fraud prevention solution within the qualifying period.
-This could include solutions deployed during onboarding, authentication, payment flows, or wider infrastructure safeguards that secure Open Banking interactions.
+This could include solutions deployed during onboarding, authentication, payment flows, or wider infrastructure safeguards that secure Open Banking interactions, such as identity verification, account validation, transaction monitoring, or fraud risk scoring.

 Judges will be looking for evidence of success in the following criteria: